jfredett/katuv/README.md

 The word [katúv](http://en.wiktionary.org/wiki/%D7%A0%D7%9B%D7%AA%D7%91#Hebrew)
 (Hebrew: 'כָּתוּב') means 'written.'
-I chose the name as it seemed appropriate with this tools purpose (parsing and transforming embedded Ruby DSLs) and as it also fit with it's parent project, Exegesis, in terms of tone and subject matter.
+I chose the name as it seemed appropriate with this tools purpose (parsing and transforming embedded Ruby DSLs).
 I had thought to use `Mikra` -- but decided that would be inappropriate as it is used to [refer](http://en.wikipedia.org/wiki/Mikra) to the Jewish Bible, commonly known as the Tanakh.
 I like interesting names, as they give me an opportunity to tell people about interesting things, so I hope you found this interesting.

 ## Installation